trevonerd/banana-logger/README.md

   <img src="./banana-logo.webp" alt="Banana Logger" width="300"/>
 </p>

-Banana (Logger) is a fun and advanced TypeScript logger with formatting, callback, and timing capabilities.
+Banana (Logger) is a fun and advanced TypeScript logger with formatting, callback, timing, and highlighting capabilities.
 Inspired by the simplicity of logging but with a twist of humor, Banana Logger ensures your logging experience is both efficient and enjoyable.

 ## Features
-- **Formatted Logging**: Customizable log messages with tags, details, and metadata.
+- **Formatted Logging**: Customizable log messages with tags, details, metadata, and highlights.
 - **Callbacks**: Define custom log handlers to extend functionality.
 - **Timing**: Measure and log the duration of operations.
 - **Group Logging**: Organize logs into groups for better readability.
 - **Tabular Data Logging**: Easily log data in table format.
+- **Highlighting Keywords**: Highlight specific keywords in log messages for better visibility.
+- **Environment-Specific Logging**: Automatically adjust logging levels based on environment (development, staging, production).

 ## Installation